umgbhalla/starred/README.md

 ## Python

+- [ToxicFrog/Ligaturizer](https://github.com/ToxicFrog/Ligaturizer) - Programming Fonts with Ligatures added (& a script to add them to other fonts)
 - [noctuid/zscroll](https://github.com/noctuid/zscroll) - A text scroller for panels or terminals
 - [jbuchermn/newm](https://github.com/jbuchermn/newm) - Wayland compositor
 - [Textualize/rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.